FIND THE SAINT logo with new yellow subtitle - Be Inspired To Do Good

 Reflection

-What “lowly” daily task today can you offer up to God to make “his will be done”?
+What “lowly” daily task today can you offer up to God to help make “his will be done”?

 Prayers